tsukhu/rwd-spa-alljs-app/README.md

 * Added basic infrastructure server side mocha/chai tests using grunt-mocha-test module
 * Enabled CI using Travis CI Service Hook
 * Initial Stages of adding a real time travel user poll based on the excellent article by [Joe Lenon](http://www.ibm.com/developerworks/library/wa-nodejs-polling-app/) using socket.io
+* Enhancements added to the user poll so far include ** Delete Poll
+** Poll Listing Improvements for the delete functionality (WIP) ** Chart integration for the real time poll results (WIP)
 * Work in Progress ...
 Please read the [project wiki](https://github.com/tsukhu/rwd-spa-alljs-app/wiki) or take a look at the [issue tracker](https://github.com/tsukhu/rwd-spa-alljs-app/issues?state=open) for the future roadmap.